Updated: Jan 31

-Since this employee was the Escrow Manager and the only one in doing this job it was easy for them to continue unchecked for years.
+Since this employee was the Escrow Manager and the only one doing this job it was easy for them to continue unchecked for years.
 In addition, as a trusted, loyal employee who had several years with the company the owner and other management never suspected a thing.

-As mentioned, there was also money stolen that was supposed be collected by the management company and distributed to some associations.
+As mentioned, there was also money stolen that was supposed to be collected by the management company and distributed to some associations.
 This put the management company at great risk.
 Not only were they out their money but also deeply in debt to their clients, the associations.
 Thankfully they did have an employee dishonesty insurance policy that covered a large portion of the loss.
-This allowed them to payback the associations, not completely but enough to salvage the relationships.
+This allowed them to pay back the associations, not completely but enough to salvage the relationships.
 Also, since this is a great management company to their clients, the associations, were understanding and willing to work with the company to accomplish the full restoration.

 Please don't continue to believe this won't happen to you.
-No matter what safety barriers you may have put in place or how much you trust your employees you need to be vigilant when it comes to protecting the your most important asset, your income.
+No matter what safety barriers you may have put in place or how much you trust your employees you need to be vigilant when it comes to protecting your most important asset, your income.